microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-concept-overview.md

 ### Manage printers

-Keeping track of printers, their configurations, and their usage is a complex task.
+Keeping track of an organization's printers, their configurations, and their usage is a complex task.
 The Universal Print API enables integration in all three areas.

 * **Keep an eye on printer status, configurations, and availability** by using [List printers](/graph/api/print-list-printers?view=graph-rest-beta) and [printerStatus](/graph/resources/printerstatus?view=graph-rest-beta).